 Invisalign has come a long way in research and development over the years and can now treat up to 90% of orthodontic cases.
 They can treat mild to moderate orthodontic cases including crowding, gaps between teeth, crooked teeth and malocclusions, and some severe cases.

 This is because Invisalign uses technology such as attachments, buttons and elastic bands to help align your bite.
-Your dentist will be able to make an orthodontic plan and know just where to put buttons to move your teeth and bite in the right direction with the use of elastic bands.
+Your dentist or orthodontist will be able to make an orthodontic plan and know just where to put buttons to move your teeth and bite in the right direction with the use of elastic bands.

 However, if you are still unsure if your orthodontic case will be eligible because you have a severe case like a deep overbite, it’s worth consulting an Invisalign provider to know more.
 Or, take their quick and free Smile Assessment here to check your eligibility now.

-If you do not qualify for Invisalign for this reason, you may have to opt for a more intense treatment like fixed braces, or even surgery.
+If you do not qualify for Invisalign aligners for this reason, you may have to opt for a more intense treatment like fixed braces, or even surgery.

 Can Invisalign correct an overbite?

 Yes, Invisalign can correct an overbite, but it may depend on the severity of your case.
 If you have a very complex case then you may need more intense treatment like fixed braces or surgery.